lava/ansi-image/README.md

 - `str(rendered)` - Convert to printable string
 - `rendered.width` - Width in terminal columns
 - `rendered.height` - Height in terminal rows
-- `rendered.data` - List of strings with ANSI codes
+- `rendered.data` - List of strings with ANSI codes, one per row.

 ## Memory Usage

-- `AnsiImage` objects keep the full PIL Image in memory, allowing multiple renders with different parameters
+The `AnsiImage` object keeps the full PIL Image in memory, allowing multiple renders with different parameters.

-- `RenderedAnsiImage` objects only contain the text representation
+The `RenderedAnsiImage` objects only contain the text representation.
+Use the `render()` method to obtain the latter and discard the former if memory usage is a concern.
-- For one-time rendering, use the static methods `from_image()` or `from_file()` to avoid keeping the image in memory

 ## Algorithm

 The rendering algorithm is a direct port from the C++ implementation in [TerminalImageViewer](https://github.com/stefanhaustein/TerminalImageViewer), providing the same high-quality terminal image display in pure Python.

+On a high-level, it works by splitting the image into 4x8 pixel blocks and selecting the most appropriate unicode block character for each, with the closest matching foreground and background colors.